kamisos3/holbertonschool-hbnb/part3/README.md

-HBnB - Part 3: Authentication and Database
+**HBnB - Part 3: Authentication and Database**

 ▶  **Introduction**

-This is the second part of the HBnB project, here we will tackle creating the functionality of the application.
-This structure is based on the Business Logic Layers.
-The focus on this part is to have RESTful APi and endpoints that ensure an effective web connection.
-It will also give a greater scope on how application look before having a front-end.
+In this part of the HBnB project it's to add protection to our app.
+Using JSON Web Token authentication and hashing passwords that are created.
+Also implement memory using MySQL engine that handles SQL to create the database and the tables to store data.
+This is key to have a protected application that can store and retrieve requests.

 ▶  **Table of Contents**